ibm-cloud-docs/account/reclaim-resource.md

 Enter the following command options:

 * **ID**: The ID of the resource reclamation.
 This is the reclamation ID and not the resource instance ID.
-(Required)
+(Required).
 * **--comment**: Comments about the action.
 * **-f, --force**: Force deletion without confirmation.